MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 ## Default templates

-when you obtain your subscription for Azure Information Protection or for an Office 365 subscription that includes the Azure Rights Management service, two default templates are automatically created for your tenant that restrict access to authorized users in your organization.
+When you obtain your subscription for Azure Information Protection or for an Office 365 subscription that includes the Azure Rights Management service, two default templates are automatically created for your tenant that restrict access to authorized users in your organization.
 These two templates have the following restrictions:

 - Read or Modify permissions for the protected content